-The ancient art of carving ivory models still flourishes as an industry at the Tashin factory at Kwangchow in The People's Republic of China.
+Background: The ancient art of carving ivory models still flourishes as an industry at the Tashin factory at Kwangchow in The People's Republic of China.
 About 572 craftsmen work in the factory and every year 100 new apprentices start training.

 The process of ivory carving, which started 1,000 years ago under the Ching Dynasty, is divided into five stages.
 First the elephant's tusk, which usually comes from Africa, is cut into three parts.
 The tip is the most solid part and is used for making the ornamental balls which are very difficult to carve and are a speciality at the Tashin factory.
 The middle is used for figurines, and the base is carved into small models.
 After cutting a design is formulated, and sometimes cast in a clay mould for guidance.
 The ivory is then roughly shaped on a lathe.
 The fourth stage is the slow and painstaking carving of the ornamentation.
 Finally, the ornament is polished.